annaquaglieri16/RNA-Seq-and-adapters--STAR-vs-Subjunc/README.md

 ### Comparisons of some defaults parameters: STAR and Subjunc

 - **Soft-Clip Adapters**.
 Both STAR and Subjunc (Subread) soft clip adapter at the end of the reads.
 - **Singleton**.
 With Paired End (PE) reads libraries STAR by default only outputs properly paired reads while SubJunc also outputs only one of the two mates.
+However, STAR allows singleton when the length of one mate is less than 1/3 of the other mate.
-- **STAR fragment mapped filter**.
+- **STAR filter of mapped fragment length **.
 By default STAR outputs a pair only if it can map at least the 66% of the initial fragment (e.g. 0.66 x 200 bp with 100 bp reads).
-You can tune this threshold by changing the default value for *****
+You can tune this threshold by changing the default value for --outFilterScoreMinOverLread and --outFilterMatchNminOverLread (see [STAR Google Group thread](https://groups.google.com/forum/#!topic/rna-star/qNlabqkKfx8) for this concept).

 ### Read-through adapters